tiagoazeved0/TestAssignmentSC/README.md

 After running the tests, reports are generated showing the results in the following formats - **.xml .txt .json** and **.html**.
 They will be located at ~*target/karate-reports* (for html and json-text) and *target/surefire-reports* (for xml results).
 Running the **mvn clean** command will delete the target folder before the test run.

 You can also check the results uploaded in Calliope.
-Pro: https://app.calliope.pro/profiles/4497/reports
+Pro: [Report](https://app.calliope.pro/reports/148132/public/78eedbd2-a800-4ba0-9207-1bf69ffca3dd)

 ### Improvements and Features Feedback

 **Improvements**
+- Login and Register page should have elements in UI that makes them more distinct from eachother.
 - On Reports Page, you should be able to select more than one report at the same time, to perform the same action for every report.
-- Documentation for Windows Users with code examples.
+- Documentation for Windows and Mac Users, with code examples.

 **Features**
 - Integration with Github, to manage the test scripts and publish them in Calliope.